juju/docs/src/en/getting-started.md

 [Charm Store][charmstore].
 Press the green '+' symbol in the middle of the web UI to search for applications in the Charm Store.

 You will see a list of available charms and bundles with a description of each.
-Select a [charm][charms] or [bundle][bundles] to learn more about it.
+Select a [charm][charms] or [bundle][charms-bundles] to learn more about it.

 When you have selected a charm or bundle it can be added to your model by pressing the 'Add to model' button.